 The third cross in the triple cross is a white rotated Burgundian cross.
 The historic Burgundian cross, which formed a military flag of the Spanish Army and also served as the flag of the Spanish Empire, was a red St. Andrew's cross "ragully" (jagged) on a white field.
 (The St. Andrew's cross is in the form of an X is in memory of the cross on which St. Andrew the Apostle was crucified.)
 It came to Spain from the Duchy of Burgundy.
 In the Florentine Triple Cross flag, it is rotated 45 degrees to be in the same orientation as the St. George Cross.

-of the See of St. Stephen
+The diocesan coat of arms of the See of St. Stephen |

 Lastly, the three crosses are on a blue field representing Our Lady of Walsingham the Patroness of the Patriarchal Household of the Anglo-Italian Imperial Patriarchate.
 A white cross on a blue field also evokes an image of the diocesan arms of the See of St. Stephen, and white-on-blue similarly corresponds to the colours of the coat of arms of the Archprince of St. Stephen.
 Also, the red St. George's cross on a white field is the coat of arms of the Electorate of Trier in the Holy Roman Empire, which is part of the patrimony of the Patriarchate, and also is the inverse of the coat of arms of the ancient Roman Catholic See of Utrecht, from which the Imperial Patriarchate's Roman Catholic Apostolic Succession derives.